Mahendra of Nepal: Offspring

 Four of his children were killed in the 2001 royal massacre.
-Other than his six children, King Mahendra also had a son from one of his concubine Gita Gurung, who was born before any other child from his legal marriage.
-Gita worked in the royal palace as a servant when Mahendra was a prince.
+Other than his six children, King Mahendra also had a son, Rabindra Bikram Shah (1939–1997), from one of his concubine Gita Gurung, who was born before any other child from his legal marriage.
+Gita, a Gurung lady from northern Nepal, worked in the royal palace as a servant when Mahendra was a prince.

 Memorial

 Many structures, institutions, locations and honors have been built and introduced in the memory of King Mahendra.
-Monuments erected in his name were renamed after the restoration of the parliament in 2063 BS and the end of the monarchy in 2065 BS.
-After the political changes of 2063 BS, an attempt was made to rename the highway built in the name of the king as Lok Marg.
+Monuments erected in his name were renamed after the restoration of the parliament in 2006 and the end of the monarchy in 2008.
+After the political changes of 2006, an attempt was made to rename the highway built in the name of the king as Lok Marg.
 Even though the Ratna Park named after his queen was renamed as Shankhadhar Sakhwa Park, Ratna Park is still popular among the people.
 A species of groundhopper (Orthoptera: Tetrigidae) discovered from Shivapuri Nagarjun National Park by a team led by Nepali researcher Madan Subedi has been named after King Mahendra as Skejotettix mahendrai Subedi, Kasalo, & Skejo, 2024, commonly known as "Royal Groundhopper".